Double-elimination tournament: Pros and cons

-If the championship final has two matches scheduled (as typical of a double-elimination tournament), should the winners’ bracket winner defeats the losers’ bracket winner, the tournament ends.
+If the championship final has two matches scheduled (as typical of a double-elimination tournament), should the winners' bracket winner defeat the losers' bracket winner, the tournament ends.
 It is therefore unknown, until this match has been concluded, whether the second scheduled match will in fact be required.
 This can also be seen as a disadvantage of the system, particularly if broadcasting and ticket sales companies have an interest in the tournament.

-Another substantial disadvantage of the double-elimination format is the fact that some games are played by competitors that have completed the unequal number of matches so far in the tournament.
-For example, a competitor needs 4 games to qualify for the final through the W bracket in a tournament with 16 competitors.
-Competitors that work their way through the L bracket must play around 5-7, games to reach the final.
-The unequal number of completed matches might lead to unfair competition, especially in the final: while one final competitor waits too long for the next game, another final competitor must play multiple matches in a short time, one after another, without sufficient regeneration.
+Another disadvantage of the double-elimination format is the fact that some games are played by competitors that have completed an unequal number of matches so far in the tournament.
+For example, in a tournament with sixteen players, one needs to win four games to qualify for the final through the winners' bracket, whereas the finalist from the losers' bracket could have played anywhere between five and seven games to reach the same outcome.
+The differences in the number of matches for a given stage of a double-elimination tournament, especially in the later stages, could result in an uneven level of preparation or energy between competitors; a player in the winners' bracket may have a long wait between matches, while losers' bracket players have to play multiple games in a comparatively short timeframe.
+(Whether either situation will be an advantage for a particular player will vary individually.)

 Examples of use

-Baseball
+Baseball and softball

-The NCAA baseball tournament employs a double-elimination format, including the Men's College World Series, where a team is not eliminated until it loses twice in each of the four rounds (regional, super regional, Men's College World Series, and MCWS championship, with the super regional and MCWS championship series featuring two teams in a best-of-3 format).
-The NCAA softball tournament (including the Women's College World Series) uses a virtually identical format, with the only difference being in the format of the respective College World Series.
-The eight teams in the MCWS are split into two double-elimination brackets, with the survivor of each bracket advancing to the championship series.
-The WCWS also features eight teams initially divided into two brackets, and the championship is also determined in a best-of-3 series.
-However, the loser of the second-round game in each bracket, featuring the winners of that bracket's first-round games, is moved into the opposite bracket to play an elimination game.
+The NCAA Division I baseball and softball tournaments make heavy use of the double-elimination format.
+In both tournaments' regional stages, four teams contest each regional in a double-elimination bracket and the survivor advances to the best-of-three super regionals.
+The format recurs in both the Men's and Women's College World Series (MCWS and WCWS), where the field of 8 teams is divided into two double-elimination brackets and the survivor of each bracket advances to the best-of-three championship series.
+While the two brackets remain completely separate in the MCWS, there is a crossover feature in the WCWS, by which the loser of the second-round game in each bracket moves to the opposite bracket to play an elimination game.
 This format means that any two of the participating teams can advance to the championship series, which the current MCWS format does not allow.

 The Little League World Series switched from round-robin to double-elimination formats for each of its pools starting in 2010 in an effort to eliminate meaningless games.
 The World Baseball Classic used a double-elimination format for its second rounds of the tournament in 2009 and 2013, as well as in its first round in 2009.
 The 2020 Olympic baseball event also used a modified double elimination bracket, combined with a preliminary group stage.